UN Myanmar expert says junta using new Russian, Chinese arms against civilians

 The junta says it is fighting "terrorists" and objects to what it calls UN interference.

-Myanmar's military and the foreign ministries of China, Russia, and Serbia could not immediately be reached for comment on the report.
+Myanmar's military and Russia's foreign ministry could not immediately be reached for comment on the report.

+Asked about the report at a regular briefing, China's foreign ministry spokesperson, Wang Wenbin, said China "has always advocated that all parties and factions should proceed in the long-term interests of the country" and "resolve contradictions through political dialogue".

+In a statement, Serbia's foreign ministry denied supplying arms and said since Myanmar's coup it had "examined the new situation very carefully and in March last year made a decision not to deliver weapons to this country either under previously concluded agreements or new export requests."

 Human rights groups and the UN have accused the junta of using disproportionate force to fight militias and ethnic minority rebels, including artillery and air strikes in civilian areas.